jin-gizmo/docma/doc/mkdocs/docs/index.md

-# Docma User Guide
+# Welcome to Docma

-**Docma** is a PDF document generator that can assemble and compose PDF and HTML documents from document templates with dynamic content.

 <div style="text-align: center;">
   <img src="img/docma-logo/svg/docma-logo-horizontal-dark.svg"
        alt="Docma Logo"
-       width="300"
+       width="250"
        height="auto"
        class="docma-logo-horizontal">
 </div>

+**Docma** is a PDF document generator that can assemble and compose PDF and HTML documents from document templates with dynamic content.

+[More ...][overview]

 !!! tip ""
     **Docma** was developed at [Origin Energy](https://www.originenergy.com.au) as part of the